Could coffee creamer be the secret to the best-tasting matcha drinks you've ever tasted? Let's find out in today's post!

 Combine the half-and-half with maple syrup in a small saucepan and bring it to a boil over low heat.
-When the mixture starts to warm through, remove it from heat and stir in vanilla extract.
+When the mixture starts to warm through, remove it from the heat and stir in the vanilla extract.
 Allow the mixture to cool for five minutes.

 Once cooled, you can store the fresh homemade creamer in a glass jar in the refrigerator for up to seven days.

-Instead of half-and-half, you can mix a cup of boiling water, six tablespoons of butter, two cups of nonfat dairy powder, and one cup of any artificial sweetener.
+Instead of half-and-half, you can mix a cup of boiling water with six tablespoons of butter, two cups of nonfat dairy powder, and one cup of any artificial sweetener.
 Because the ingredients and ratios are not written in stone, you can play around with the ratios until you achieve your perfect taste.

-A matcha chai latte is a terrific matcha drink that you can enjoy as both a summer or winter drink.
+A matcha chai latte is a terrific matcha drink that you can enjoy as a summer or winter drink.

 For your chai spice blend, whisk three teaspoons of ground ginger, two teaspoons of ground cinnamon, and a teaspoon each of ground cloves, allspice, and cardamom.
 Warm one cup of homemade creamer in a saucepan; add a teaspoon of the chai spices and a teaspoon of powdered green matcha tea.
-Heat until it is just about to boil.
-After removing from heat, strain the mixture into a mug.
+Heat it until it is just about to boil.
+After removing the mixture from the heat, strain the mixture into a mug.